 Is Rawhide Bad for Dogs?
 Here are 5 Better Treats for Your Dog

-Dogs young and old love to chew – but we certainly don’t want them chewing everything in our house!
-Many pet parents turn to rawhide as a way to satisfy their pup’s chewing craving, but is rawhide bad for dogs?
+Dogs young and old love to chew—but we certainly don’t want them chewing everything in our house!
+When a traditional chew toy doesn’t work, many pet parents turn to rawhide chews as a way to satisfy their pup’s chewing craving, but is a rawhide chew bad for dogs?
 What is rawhide?
-And what are some safe rawhide alternatives?
+And what are some safe alternatives?

 What is Rawhide?

-A lot of pet parents love rawhide too.
-It keeps their pup occupied for hours, the chewing action may help lower their dog’s anxiety, and it helps keep their pup’s teeth clean.
+A lot of pet parents love traditional rawhide too.
+It’s like a chew toy that keeps their pup occupied for hours, lowers their dog’s anxiety, and keeps their pup’s teeth clean.

 All of that sounds great, right?
 But is that the whole story?
 Is rawhide truly safe or is rawhide bad for dogs?

-On paper, rawhide sounds like a perfect treat – it’s advertised as being made from a single natural ingredient, and dogs love them.
+On paper, traditional rawhide sounds like a perfect treat—it’s advertised as being made from a single natural ingredient, and dogs love them.
 In reality, there are multiple reasons why rawhide is a very questionable choice for your pup’s chewing needs.

 Manufacturing of Rawhide